Secozzi/echo-jellyfin-extension/README.md

+# ⚠️ This project has moved to https://gitlab.com/Secozzi/echo-jellyfin-extension

 # Echo Extension Template

 This is a template for creating an Echo extension.
 It includes a basic structure for the extension,